 Spare parts required: USB external drive

-If the repair installation discusses above cannot fix your problem, you need to fresh-install the macOS.
+If the repair installation discussed above cannot fix your problem, you need to fresh-install the macOS.
 It is always a good idea to do a fresh installation regularly.
-Flesh installation not only can fix all your software issues but also give you a faster, virus-free and more stable system.
+Fresh installation not only can fix all your software issues but also give you a faster, virus-free and more stable system.